0x546F6D/zig-xlsxio/README.md

 - `Reader.Sheet.nextCellInt()` - Get the next cell's content as an integer
 - `Reader.Sheet.nextCellFloat()` - Get the next cell's content as a float
 - `Reader.Sheet.nextCellDatetime()` - Get the next cell's content as a timestamp
+- `Reader.Sheet.lastRow()` - Get the index of the last row that was retrieved
+- `Reader.Sheet.lastColumn()` - Get the index of the column of the last cell that was retrieved

 ### Writer